 “A devastating look in the mirror for a society that has hidden the depths of its cruelty behind concrete and steel.
 Hell is a Very Small Place puts us face with the smells, the sounds, and the profound despair of solitary confinement, and is a call to moral outrage, repentance, and action.”

-—REV. LAURA MARKLE DOWNTON, director of U.S. Policy, National Religious Campaign Against Torture
+—REV. LAURA MARKLE DOWNTON, former U.S. policy director, National Religious Campaign Against Torture

 “This important book leaves no doubt that solitary confinement has no place in a civilized society.
 The story of each person subject to solitary shows that he or she is somebody and that the life that is thrown away is not beyond redemption.
 Together they demonstrate the urgency of turning from hatred to understanding and from vengeance to reconciliation if we are doing to have a decent, moral and compassionate society.” —STEPHEN BRIGHT, president and senior counsel, Southern Center for Human Rights